Transferring protection definitions to an HTTP server

 -

-In both update-index.json files, edit all URL handles to add a prefix with the FQDN and port number of the HTTP server.
+In both update-index.json files, edit all URL handles for all OS versions to add a prefix with the IP address and port number of the HTTP server.

 For example, assuming that the IP address of the HTTP host is